-- 22. A student for a Higher Degree by Research will, on the completion of the programme of research: - (a) present a thesis containing the results of the student's research and showing the sources from which the information it contains is derived and the extent to which the student has made use of the work of others; and - (b) pass an oral examination in matters relevant to the subject of the thesis.

-At the oral examination, no person other than the student and the Examiners may be present except with the agreement of those persons.

-- 23. The language of the thesis will be English.
+- 22. A student for a Higher Degree by Research will, on the completion of the programme of research: - (a) present a thesis containing the results of the student's research and showing the sources from which the information it contains is derived and the extent to which the student has made use of the work of others; and - (b) pass an oral examination in matters relevant to the subject of the thesis. - At the oral examination, no person other than the student and the Examiners may be present except with the agreement of those persons. - 23.
+The language of the thesis will be English.
 Exceptionally, and with the permission of the Faculty, a student may present their thesis in a language other than English where this is of demonstrable significance to the impact and dissemination of the research. - 24.
-Where the programme of research leads to the production of material additional to the thesis, such as creative work or supporting material submitted on electronic media, the thesis will clearly present the additional material in its relevant context and will be accompanied by a permanent record of the additional material, where practicable, bound with the thesis. - 25.
+Where the programme of research leads to the production of material additional to the thesis, such as creative work or supporting material submitted using other forms of media, the thesis will clearly present the additional material in its relevant context and will be accompanied by a permanent record of the additional material, where practicable, bound with the thesis. - 25.
 A thesis may not be presented before the completion of the minimum period of the programme of research for the relevant Degree, as specified in the Code of Practice for Research Degree Programmes. - 26.
 A student may not submit a thesis a substantial part of which consists of material which has been submitted for any other Degree or qualification unless exceptions are specified in the Programme Regulations - 27.
 A student will include in the thesis: - (a) a declaration concerning access to and reproduction of the thesis; - (b) a summary, not exceeding 300 words in length, which may be drawn up in consultation with the Supervisor. - 28.
 If, on the recommendation of the Examiners, a student is required to submit a revised thesis, such a submission will be within one year of the date of notification of the first result. - 29.
-For first submission and re-submission, a student is required to submit the thesis to Turnitin, according to the procedure operating in the relevant department (Turnitin is a text matching tool that is licensed for use in the University of Sheffield as an aid in the prevention of unfair means).
+For first submission and re-submission, a student is required to submit the thesis to Turnitin, according to the procedure operating in the relevant department (Turnitin is a text matching tool that is licensed

+- for use in the University of Sheffield as an aid in the prevention of unfair means).
 The version of the thesis submitted to Turnitin must be an exact copy of the version submitted for examination. - 30.
-For first submissions and resubmissions, two hard copies of the thesis must be submitted to the University.
-An identical third copy must also be provided in electronic format, preferably on CD, and will be retained by the University as a Master copy, pending the outcome of the examination.
-The hard copies will be properly bound using the University Print Service's binding service or equivalent. - 31.
-When a thesis has been approved following examination, an electronic version only of the thesis is required to be submitted to the institutional repository (White Rose eTheses Online).
-Where the eThesis is incomplete or has been edited to remove sensitive material or material that has not been copyright cleared, a hard copy will also be required to be submitted to the University Library.

-32. The award of any qualification will be withheld until an electronic copy and/or a hard copy (as directed by the University) of the final version of the thesis following examination is submitted to the University.
+For first submissions and resubmissions, one electronic copy of the thesis must be submitted to the University, following the procedures outlined in the Code of Practice for Research Degree Programmes. - 31.
+When a thesis has been approved following examination, an electronic version of the thesis is required to be submitted to the institutional repository (White Rose eTheses Online).
+Where the thesis is incomplete or has been edited to remove sensitive material or material that has not been copyright cleared, a complete electronic copy must also be submitted to the University Library, following the procedures outlined in the Code of Practice for Research Degree Programmes. - 32.
+The award of any qualification will be withheld until an electronic copy of the final version of the thesis following examination is submitted to the University.